With more than 200 years of history under its belt, the city of Fort Wayne has a rich and fascinating past for those who wish to explore it.

 6. Johnny Appleseed Gravesite

 Many places throughout the Midwest lay some claim to the famous John Chapman (aka Johnny Appleseed), the man who traveled the area barefoot, planting apple trees along the way.
-Not only does Fort Wayne have a baseball team named in his honor (the single-A TinCaps), but it also boasts his final resting place.
+Not only does Fort Wayne have a baseball team named in his honor (the High-A TinCaps), but it also boasts his final resting place.

 Situated near the Allen County War Memorial Coliseum just off Parnell Avenue is the gently-rolling landscape of Johnny Appleseed Park.
 While it may be best known for it famous Johnny Appleseed Festival in the fall, the park is home to the grave of the well-known pioneer, enclosed in a wrought-iron fence atop the highest hill in the park.
 The park itself spans several acres and is pleasantly shaded and walkable, nestled along the St. Joseph River.
 It is also a popular place to hop on the Rivergreenway to bike, rollerblade, or even take a stroll along some of the prettiest stretch of the trail.